 If only that type of behaviour stopped in the playground.

 Unfortunately, ostracism (also referred to as: social isolation, abandonment, social death, being shunned, social exclusion, and “being out of the loop”) is as common a phenomenon in the workplace as it is in the school yard.
-So much so, that it is recognised and identified, more often than not, as a form of bullying / harassment under most law firm and corporate anti-bullying policies.
+So much so, that it is recognised and identified, more often than not, as a form of bullying / harassment under most corporate anti-bullying policies.

 We all claim to be against bullying, and yet I still hear accounts from clients and friends who have suffered from social exclusion at work and the impact that this has had on their emotional, physical and mental health.
 In fact, I hear more complaints about ostracism than I do harassment.